 Areas of Emphasis that require online submission of materials:

-Choral Music: Submit a video recording (or link) featuring at least 15 minutes of a rehearsal with a choral ensemble.
+- Conducting Studies (Choral and Instrumental): Submit a video recording (or link) featuring at least 15 minutes of a rehearsal with an ensemble.
 You may optionally include a video of a concert performance in addition to the rehearsal video.
-Final candidates will be invited to campus to audition with one of the Cal State East Bay choral ensembles.
+Final candidates will be invited to campus to audition with one of the Cal State East Bay ensembles.

-Music History or Ethnomusicology: Submit a research paper on a topic of music history or ethnomusicology.
+- Music History and World Music: Submit a research paper on a topic of music history or world music.
 Your submission should display your ability to write thoughtfully and with clarity about issues in music.